State monopoly: Purpose of state monopolies

 The theoretical purpose of state monopolies is to maximize collective welfare.
 This is based on the idea that public administrations are not strictly aimed at profit-making.
 Products or services, therefore, can be guaranteed to consumers of that supply of that product or service under the best conditions and at prices that are comparable to the expectations of the value and characteristics of the product or service.

 However, the structure of a country's economy more broadly usually determines how state monopolies operate.
 In countries that are members of the OECD, sectors where there are state monopolies are usually those that are meeting the "needs of utilities and public services."
 Whereas, in developing economies, state monopolies can disrupt healthy business competition, and in centrally controlled economies, such stifling of private competition plateaus economic growth.

 The concept of public goods, as produced and distributed under state monopolies, is that they are supplied at a level independent from, or inconsistent with, the actual market demand for the good.
 Therefore, the price does not reflect the utility of the product or service.
 Under Marxist economic ideology, this advocates for a centralized production system to account for the fact that this product or service should be universally available, and competition 'badly adapts' to the constraints to which the supply of these products or services is subject.

-Interestingly, a 2013 study found that when private options for products or services are available, welfare is more likely to be mamaximized The simple rationalisation to this is that when there are more players, there is therefore more choice.
-More choice allows greater access to a greater number of people.